maxwell-schwartz/LoPPy/README.md

 * `wh_grammar.py` - The current syntactic parser with a focus on wh-questions (still a long way to go with this!)
 * `word_lists/` - Lists of words of various parts of speech for testing

+### Running An Example

+* From the command line, run `python wh_grammar.py`.
+* This should bring up the prompt `Enter wh-question >>`.
+* Enter a wh-question comprising only words from the `word_lists/` files, entirely in lower-case and without punctuation, e.g. `who finds the cat that eats the bird quickly`.
+* This should return a tuple with a boolean indicating that this is a grammatical wh-question and a list of the parts-of-speech.
+Note that if the input is not grammatical, the parts-of-speech list will be empty.
+* A prompt will ask if you would like to continue to test different input.

 ### Next Steps

 * When, Where, Why, How questions